Live Webinar: Why prioritize PIM in 2025? Find out with Forrester analysts & PIM users. Sign up>

 W

-Workflow management — defines how a company wants their products to move through processes, from onboarding, to enrichment and product data syndication to digital shelf analytics.
+Workflow management — defines how a company wants its products to move through processes, from onboarding to enrichment and product data syndication to digital shelf analytics.

 Back to top